Enumeration Algorithms for Conjunctive Queries with Projection

-Observe that in Lemma~\ref{lem:matrix:multiplication}, matrix multiplication cost dominates the time required to construct the input matrices (if they have not been constructed already) for all $\omega \geq 2$.
+In Lemma~\ref{lem:matrix:multiplication}, matrix multiplication cost dominates the time required to construct the input matrices (if they have not been built already) for all $\omega \geq 2$.
 Fixing $\omega = 2$, rectangular matrix multiplication can be done in time $O(UVW/\beta)$.
 A long line of research on fast {square} matrix multiplication has dropped the complexity to $O(n^\omega)$, where $2 \leq \omega< 3$.
-The current best known value is $\omega = 2.3729$~\cite{gall2018improved}, but it is believed that the actual value is $2$, which would imply that the Boolean matrix product can be computed in time $O(n^{2 + o(1)})$. \revb{We refer the reader to Section 6 in~\cite{berkholz2020constant} for a discussion on the topic.}
+The current best-known value is $\omega = 2.3715$~\cite{williams2024new}, but it is believed that the actual value is $2$, which would imply that the Boolean matrix product can be computed in time $O(n^{2 + o(1)})$. \revb{We refer the reader to Section 6 in~\cite{berkholz2020constant} for a discussion on the topic.}